cortexlabs/cortex/docs/applications/resources/transformed-features.md

 ## Validating Transformers

 Cortex does not run feature transformers on the full dataset until they are required for model training.
-However, in order to catch bugs as early as possible, Cortex sanity checks the defined transformed features by running their transformers against the first 100 samples.
+However, in order to catch bugs as early as possible, Cortex sanity checks all transformed features by running their transformers against the first 100 samples in the dataset.